fed-v/new-project-template/builds/dev/less/README.md

 - vendors/ – contains 3rd-party styles, mixins, etc.

 main.scss – output file that brings together all of the above parts using each folder's module.less file.

+# Styleguide Rules

+- Only nest 3 levels deep.
+- If a :hover pseudo class is styled, :focus should also be styled for accessibility.
+- Avoid using IDs throughout the site.
+Use IDs for parent elements.
+Example: Header, Footer, Main.
+- Do not use !important.